The Farm Tour: Discover the backroads of beautiful Blandford-Blenheim

 Where: 5183 Trussler Rd.
 Ayr, ON.
 (View Map)

-Next stop: lunch at 1909 Culinary Academy where Chef Murray Zehr creates an ever-changing menu of delicious food.
+Next stop: lunch at 1909 Culinary Academy.
 If the day is nice (and we hope it is!) pull up a spot on their spacious patio for a bite and a local bevy.
-With a rotating menu of features we've come to love like their signature Thai Fries, fish n' chips, 18 different burgers (yep) and plenty of options for those with a vegan diet, it's a friendly and fun spot to hangout on a beautiful day.
+With a rotating menu of features you will find comfort food favourites like fries, burgers, salads and pizzas.
+It is a friendly and fun spot to hangout on a beautiful day.

 Where: 936685 Blenheim Rd.
 Bright, ON.
 (View Map)